 The trek to Dawson was a nightmare.
 This can not be understated.
 Many men and women died along the trail, and horses were treated with immeasurable cruelty.

 “Men shot them, worked them to death and when they were gone, went back to the beach and bought more. . . .
 Their hearts turned to stone – those which did not break – and they became beasts, the men on the Dead Horse Trail.“

 In Dawson, a beautiful wilderness was destroyed.
 Mountains were ground to dust in hopes that they contained gold.
-Huge piles of gravel, called “dredge tailings”, caterpillared over the entire landscape; the lasting footprints of the titan dredges that face-fucked the Klondike river and destroyed the habitat for so many animals.
+Huge piles of gravel, called “dredge tailings”, caterpillared over the entire landscape; the lasting footprints of the titan dredges that ripped through the Klondike river and destroyed the habitat for so many animals.
 Gold is the subtext in every Gold Rush tale.
 The moral of the story is always the same, the lust for gold will make people do crazy things.